 Performing and maintaining vertical and horizontal integrity when lifting weight is not as easy as you might think.
 Let’s try an imaginary experiment.
 In your mind, take out a piece of paper and a pencil.
 Draw a straight line.
 Now place a ruler next to that line.
 How perfect is the line you created?

 The pencil is light and easy to handle.
 Weight is not light, and it is difficult to handle, but like the pencil, you must move it in a straight line to work on the right muscle groups.
 Lifting weight vertically requires concentration and the correct amount of weight.
 If the pressure is too light, it will not challenge the muscles.
 If the weight is too heavy, your form will break down, and it will put pressure on the wrong muscle group.

-The significance of vertical and horizontal pathways when using the right form to grow bigger and stronger muscles changes how you workout.
+When using the right form to grow bigger and stronger muscles, the significance of vertical and horizontal pathways changes how you workout.
 Vertical and horizontal pathways force you to use more mental energy and less volume to perform each lift.